-In Fig. 1(b) we provide the transition rate ν as a function of the friction coefficient γ in Eq.
-3, which is kept same for both x and y coordinates.
-The rate was calculated as $\nu = 1/\langle t \rangle$ where $\langle t \rangle$ is the average residence time in either of the basins.
+In Fig. 1(b), we provide the transition rate v as a function of the friction coefficient γ in Eq.
+(3), which is kept same for both x and y coordinates.
+Fig. 1(c) gives the corresponding errors in rates.
+The rate was calculated as $v = 1/\langle t \rangle$ where $\langle t \rangle$ is the average residence time in either of the basins.
 To filter out spurious recrossing events, we used a minimum residence time criterion of 10^4 time units, or 2×10^5 integration steps, to count a transition event as successful.
-This criterion, which is similar to checking for a plateau region in the reactive flux formalism9, was enforced uniformly across unbiased MD and both the metadynamics schemes.
-While the absolute magnitude of the rate constant itself shows some sensitivity to the employed minimum residence time cutoff, the conclusions of this work as described below were found to be very robust to this choice.
+This criterion, which is similar to checking for a plateau region in the reactive flux formalism,9 was enforced uniformly across unbiased MD and both the metadynamics schemes.
+While the absolute magnitude of the rate constant itself shows some sensitivity to the employed minimum residence time cut-off, the conclusions of this work as described below were found to be very robust to this choice.
 The metadynamics runs with the slow and fast deposition schemes corresponded to acceleration as per Eq.
-1 relative to unbiased MD, of approximately 35 and 45 respectively.
+(1) relative to unbiased MD, of approximately 35 and 45, respectively.
 Naturally, the simulation lengths for the unbiased MD runs were thus correspondingly much longer.
-The following salient features can be seen from Fig. 1 (b):
+The following salient features can be seen from Fig. 1:

 - 1. Both the deposition schemes for metadynamics agree with unbiased MD in the magnitude of the friction γ at which turnover in rate occurs, and the dynamics switches from energy diffusion to spatial diffusion. - 2.
-All three schemes viz. unbiased MD, metadynamics with slow bias deposition and with fast bias deposition agree very well across the spatial diffusion regime, which is not entirely surprising given that the bias was constructed explicitly as a function of the spatial coordinate y. - 3.
-What is more surprising is that MD and metadynamics continue to agree to some extent even in the energy diffusion regime (i.e. low friction γ).
+All three schemes, viz., unbiased MD, metadynamics with slow bias deposition and with fast bias deposition agree very well across the spatial diffusion regime, which is not entirely surprising given that the bias was constructed explicitly as a function of the spatial coordinate y. - 3.
+What is more surprising is that MD and metadynamics continue to agree to some extent even in the energy diffusion regime (i.e., low friction γ).
 As the friction γ is continued to reduce, at some point the rate curves from both the fast and slow deposition schemes cleave off the curve from unbiased MD.
 The cleavage occurs earlier (that is at higher friction) for the fast deposition scheme than for the slow deposition scheme.
-This is because the latter is less likely to corrupt dynamical trajectories that take a long time to commit to either of the two stable states even when they have crossed the barrier.
+This brings out one of the key requirements for infrequent metadynamics to work: the biasing time interval should be larger than the relaxation time due to the solvent, or the relaxation (IVR).
+Also, the slow deposition scheme is less likely to corrupt dynamical trajectories that take a long time to commit to either of the two stable states even when they have crossed the barrier. - 4.
+Fig. 1(c) shows the standard error in the rates scaled by corresponding mean rates for various simulation protocols.
+This ratio should be one for a Poisson distribution.15 For unbiased MD, this stays the case across the friction range.
+For metadynamics, one can see corruption of the rates as this ratio becomes larger than one.
+Here as well larger errors can be seen at higher friction for the fast deposition case.